gaissmai/bart/README.md

 Credits for many inspirations go to

-- the clever folks at tailscale,
+- the clever folks at Tailscale,
 - to Daniel Lemire for his inspiring blog,
-- to Donald E. Knuth for the Allotment Routing Algorithm (ART) and
+- to Donald E. Knuth for the Allotment Routing Table (ART) algorithm and
 - to Yoichi Hariguchi who deciphered it for us mere mortals

 And last but not least to the Go team who do a wonderful job!